 Depending on the vehicle, the button may be integrated into the ignition module and may need to be replaced with the module.
 It is possible to open the ignition module and repair the switch without replacing the module.

-You will have to find an independent repair shop for this procedure because it is doubtful for your dealer to repair an old ignition module.
+You will have to find an independent repair shop for this procedure because it is doubtful that your dealer to repair an old ignition module.
 If the module has to be replaced, it will require programming and coding, which in most cases, will cost over $1000 for parts and labor.